mozsearch/mozsearch/docs/aws.md

 For web serving, use this command:

 ```
-infrastructure/aws/trigger-provision.py \
+infrastructure/aws/trigger-provision.py web-server \
   infrastructure/aws/web-server-provision.sh \
   infrastructure/web-server-provision.sh
 ```

 The `trigger-provision.py` script starts a new EC2 instance and uses cloud-init to run the given provisioner shell scripts in it.
 These scripts install all the required dependencies.

+### Manual Process

-When the scripts finish (which you need to check for manually by looking up the machine in the AWS console, sshing into it, and `tail`ing the provision.log file to check for completion), you can use the AWS console to generate an AMI from the
+When the scripts finish
+(which you need to check for manually by looking up the machine in the AWS console, sshing into it, and `tail`ing the provision.log file to check for completion), you can use the AWS console to generate an AMI from the